 - There are way too many ministries and government departments that deal with your application.
 This includes Immigration (for PR) Police Special Branch (for Citizenship), National Intelligence Agency , Ministry of Interior (including the Minister themselves) and for most citizenship applications, Royal Assent is also required.
-Anyone who tells you that they can shepherd an application through all those agencies faster than the normal three year turn around (for a fee of course) either lying, or is someone too important to actually be a lawyer.
+Anyone who tells you that they can shepherd an application through all those agencies faster than the normal three year turn around (for a fee of course) is either lying, or is someone too important to actually be a lawyer.

 - You either qualify or you don’t.
 The Thai civil service takes the granting of PR and Citizenship seriously and the requirements are pretty black and white.
 Applications which do not meet the threshold or are line ball are generally not accepted, as what happens is the next agency which vets and considers an application will simply send the application back down the line, and the civil servant responsible for doing will generally lose a bit of face as a result.
 Applications which don’t stand an excellent chance of being approved won’t be accepted in the first place, and no lawyer, no matter how good their connections, is going to change that.

 Now I’m going to be a bit cryptic here for obvious reasons.
 But if someone decides to apply for Thai citizenship themselves, they only end up paying the 5,000 baht application fee.
 Same with PR, only the official application fee is paid.